 Minot Spring Big One Arts and Crafts Fair

 Now in its 27th year, Minot’s Spring Big One Arts and Crafts Fair is a reliably wonderful showcase of all things handmade by artisans from all across the United States.
 Spend a day touring an array of exhibits and scoring some one-of-a-kind finds. www.thebigone.biz; 701-837-6059

 Did you know you can make North Dakota maple syrup by tapping a Box Elder tree?
 Did you even know that Box Elder trees are in the maple family?
 Spend a day at Fort Stevenson State Park learning all about the techniques for tapping and boiling maple syrup in North Dakota.
 A free-will pancake and sausage breakfast will be served.
 Learn more at http://www.parkrec.nd.gov/.

 Prime Steel Car Show

-Don’t miss one of the Upper Midwest’s largest indoor classic car shows.
-There will be hundreds of classic and special-interest automobiles on display, in addition to entertainment and food concessions. http://www.primesteelcarclub.com/annualshows/; 218-201-0813.
+Enjoy classic cars?
+Don’t miss out on one of the Upper Midwest’s largest indoor classic car shows.
+Hundreds of classic and special-interest automobiles will be on display.
+Check out the on-site entertainment and food concessions, as well. http://www.primesteelcarclub.com/annualshows/; 218-201-0813.